microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const neutralForegroundActive: SwatchRecipe;

 // @public
-export const neutralForegroundActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralForegroundActiveBehavior: CSSCustomPropertyBehavior;

 // @public
-export const neutralForegroundFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralForegroundFocusBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralForegroundHint" should be prefixed with an underscore because the declaration is marked as @internal
 //